chalendony/charity-filter-evaluation/README.md

-# content-filter-evaluation-charity
+# Content-based Filter

-Evaluate the recommendation of charity based on news content
+Design and evaluation of system that recommends charitable causes based the content of matching news articles.